icopy-site/awesome/docs/awesome/awesome-pcaptools.md

 * [Socket Sentry](http://code.google.com/p/socket-sentry): Socket Sentry is a real-time network traffic monitor for KDE Plasma in the same spirit as tools like iftop and netstat.

-* [TCP-Reduce](http://ita.ee.lbl.gov/html/contrib/tcp-reduce.html): TCP-Reduce is a collection of Bourne shell scripts for reducing tcpdump traces to one-line summaries of each TCP connection present in the trace.
-The scripts look only at TCP SYN/FIN/RST packets.
-Connections without SYN packets in the trace (such as those on- going at the beginning of the trace) will not appear in the summary.
-Garbaged packets (those missing some of their contents) are reported to stderr as bogon's and are discarded.
-Occasionally the script gets fooled by retransmissions with altered sequence numbers, and reports erroneous huge connection sizes - always check large connections (say 100 MB or more) for plausibility.

 * [Tcpdpriv](http://ita.ee.lbl.gov/html/contrib/tcpdpriv.html): Tcpdpriv is program for eliminating confidential information (user data and addresses) from packets collected on a network interface (or, from trace files created using the -w argument to tcpdump).
 Tcpdpriv removes the payload of TCP and UDP, and the entire IP payload for other protocols.
 It implements several address scrambling methods; the sequential numbering method and its variants, and a hash method with preserving address prefix.

 * [Tcpflow](https://github.com/simsong/tcpflow): A program that captures data transmitted as part of TCP connections (flows), and stores the data in a way that is convenient for protocol analysis or debugging.
 A program like 'tcpdump' shows a summary of packets seen on the wire, but usually doesn't store the data that's actually being transmitted.
 In contrast, tcpflow reconstructs the actual data streams and stores each flow in a separate file for later analysis.
 [Original link](http://www.circlemud.org/jelson/software/tcpflow/).

-* [Tcplook](http://ita.ee.lbl.gov/html/contrib/tracelook.html): Tracelook is an Tcl/TK program for graphically viewing the contents of trace files created using the -w argument to tcpdump.
-Tracelook should look at all protocols, but presently only looks at TCP connections.
-The program is slow and uses system resources prodigiously.

 * [Tcpreplay](http://tcpreplay.synfin.net/): Replays a pcap file on an interface using libnet.